Marija Gimbutas: Early life

 Marija Gimbutas was born as Marija Birutė Alseikaitė to Veronika Janulaitytė-Alseikienė and Danielius Alseika in Vilnius, the capital of the Republic of Central Lithuania; her parents were members of the Lithuanian intelligentsia.

-Her mother received a doctorate in ophthalmology at the University of Berlin in 1908, while her father received his medical degree from the Imperial University of Dorpat in 1910.
+Her mother received a doctorate in ophthalmology at the Friedrich Wilhelm University of Berlin in 1908, while her father received his medical degree from the Imperial University of Dorpat in 1910.
 After Lithuania regained independence in 1918, Gimbutas's parents organized the Lithuanian Association of Sanitary Aid which founded the first Lithuanian hospital in the capital.

 During this period, her father also served as the publisher of the newspaper Vilniaus žodis and the cultural magazine Vilniaus šviesa and was an outspoken proponent of Lithuanian independence during the Polish–Lithuanian War.

 Gimbutas's parents were connoisseurs of traditional Lithuanian folk arts and frequently invited contemporary musicians, writers, and authors to their home, including Vydūnas, Juozas Tumas-Vaižgantas, and Jonas Basanavičius.
 With regard to her strong cultural upbringing, Gimbutas said:I had the opportunity to get acquainted with writers and artists such as Vydūnas, Tumas-Vaižgantas, even Basanavičius, who was taken care of by my parents.
 When I was four or five years old, I would sit in Basanavičius's easy chair and I would feel fine.
 And later, throughout my entire life, Basanavičius's collected folklore remained extraordinarily important for me.

 In 1931, Gimbutas settled with her parents in Kaunas, the temporary capital of Lithuania.
 After her parents separated that year, she lived with her mother and brother, Vytautas, in Kaunas.
 Five years later, her father died suddenly.
 At her father's deathbed, Gimbutas pledged that she would study to become a scholar: "All of a sudden I had to think what I shall be, what I shall do with my life.
 I had been so reckless in sports—swimming for miles, skating, bicycle riding.
 I changed completely and began to read."